 Fill your tea ball with your loose tea.
 If you have a strainer like mine, ensure that the latch is secure so that your strainer doesn’t open up in your drink.
 Nothing better than drinking tea bits unintentionally.
 Slowly place it in your water.

 Secure the chain around the handle of your mug, just because it gets kinda frustrating fishing your ball out of your cup.
 Squeeze your stuff in it, pour in your drink, and you’re ready.

 Pour it up.
 Get your sip on.
 (And – coming soon – use it to make your own soda pop!)

 And it’s that simple.

 Go forth and find blends that tickle your fancy!
 They can be sweet, floral, subtle, smoky, and sleepy-time.
-If you’re wondering where I get my own teas, I hit up Harney & Sons (Broome St. in SoHo), Teavana (on Broadway and W. 80th in UWS), or McNulty’s Tea and Coffee Co. near the Sheridan Square stop on the 1.
+If you’re wondering where I get my own teas here in NYC, I hit up Harney & Sons (Broome St. in SoHo), Kalustyans on 28th and 2nd in Murray Hill, or McNulty’s Tea and Coffee Co. near the Sheridan Square stop on the 1.
 During the holiday season, I check out Spices and Tease in the Union Square Holiday Market.

 What are your favorite tea blends?
 What tea suppliers did I miss?
 What more should we talk about when it comes to teas?
 Let’s hear it!